How to watch MLB games this weekend without cable: Schedule and streaming for Apple TV+, Peacock, ESPN+ and more

 Sling TV

-This week is jam-packed with games you can watch without having to find your regional sports network or paying for a pricey baseball package, starting Wednesday with Red Sox vs. Braves on TBS.
-Friday Night Baseball features two games this week: Royals vs. Brewers and Cubs vs. Twins.
-Astros vs. White Sox and Padres vs. Dodgers will both play on Fox’s Baseball Night in America.
-Sunday has plenty of options starting with the Angels vs. Guardians game during MLB Sunday Leadoff and ending with the Cardinals vs. Red Sox on Sunday Night Baseball.
+This weekend is jam-packed with games you can watch without having to find your regional sports network or paying for a pricey baseball package.
+This Sunday has plenty of options starting with the Angels vs. Guardians game during MLB Sunday Leadoff and ending with the Cardinals vs. Red Sox on Sunday Night Baseball.

 Want to make sure you have your bases covered headed into this week of MLB?
-Here’s how to watch or stream MLB this week without cable.
+Here’s how to watch or stream MLB this weekend without cable.

 How to watch MLB Sunday Leadoff on Peacock